 Meeting Weather/Other Related Cancellations:

-Wednesday in-person meeting is cancelled til December, please contact Wednesday members for more info.
+Wednesday in-person only meeting is cancelled til April, please contact Wednesday members for more info.

 Welcome to Sexaholics Anonymous Edmonton!